Autodesk-Forge/forge-bim360reports/README.md

     sudo npm install -g nodemon

-Then, execute the scripts in commandline:
+Then, instead of <b>npm run dev</b>, use the following:

-    npm run dev
+    npm run nodemon

 Which executes **nodemon ./start.js**.
 The flag option **--ignore www/** indicates that the app should not restart if files under specific folder (such as **www**) are modified.